adambossy/adambossy.com/src/content/posts/dot-sync-effortless-dotfile-sync.md

 I’ve wanted to build this tiny utility for over 15 years, but it never felt worth the effort until now.

-Like most developers, I’ve got a handful of dotfiles (my `.bashrc`, `.vimrc`, and friends) that evolve naturally and somewhat chaotically as I try new tools and iterate on my setup.
+Like most developers, I’ve got a handful of dotfiles (my <code>.bashrc</code>, <code>.vimrc</code>, and friends) that evolve naturally and somewhat chaotically as I try new tools and iterate on my setup.
 Over time, they grow annoying to track and they fall out of sync across machines.
 Inevitably, they break or I have to start over when I get a new machine.

 I finally built **dot-sync**, a tiny bash utility that keeps my development environments tidy and consistent.
 Plot twist: it was written perfectly by AI.